samb-t/infty-diff/README.md

 ## $\infty$-Diff: Infinite Resolution Diffusion with Subsampled Mollified States
 [Sam Bond-Taylor](https://samb-t.github.io/) and [Chris G. Willcocks](https://cwkx.github.io/)

+Published at the International Conference on Learning Representations (ICLR) 2024

 ![front_page_sample](assets/samples.jpg)

 ### Abstract
->   *We introduce ∞-Diff, a generative diffusion model which directly operates on infinite resolution data.
-By randomly sampling subsets of coordinates during training and learning to denoise the content at those coordinates, a continuous function is learned that allows sampling at arbitrary resolutions.
-In contrast to other recent infinite resolution generative models, our approach operates directly on the raw data, not requiring latent vector compression for context, using hypernetworks, nor relying on discrete components.
-As such, our approach achieves significantly higher sample quality, as evidenced by lower FID scores, as well as being able to effectively scale to much higher resolutions.*
+> *This paper introduces ∞-Diff, a generative diffusion model defined in an infinite-dimensional Hilbert space, which can model infinite resolution data.
+By training on randomly sampled subsets of coordinates and denoising content only at those locations, we learn a continuous function for arbitrary resolution sampling.
+Unlike prior neural field-based infinite-dimensional models, which use point-wise functions requiring latent compression, our method employs non-local integral operators to map between Hilbert spaces, allowing spatial context aggregation.
+This is achieved with an efficient multi-scale function-space architecture that operates directly on raw sparse coordinates, coupled with a mollified diffusion process that smooths out irregularities.
+Through experiments on high-resolution datasets, we found that even at an 8× subsampling rate, our model retains high-quality diffusion.
+This leads to significant run-time and memory savings, delivers samples with lower FID scores, and scales beyond the training resolution while retaining detail.*

 ![front_page_diagram](assets/diagram.png)